Construction Skills NPA

 You do not need any experience to join us but we know you will gain plenty through practical sessions, sharing years of work experience with our lecturers, learning from others in the class and making the most of our purpose built and well-equipped construction rooms.

 You should be reasonably fit and able to work to a National 4/5 level of study.
 Mature students are welcome.
-All candidates will attend an interview.
+All candidates will attend an informal interview.

 - Carpentry and joinery